 See below for details of Pedal Portugal’s guided cycle tours and listings of other bike tour operators.

 If you don’t fancy riding alone or planning your own tour, there are various options for biking holidays in Portugal – including Pedal Portugal’s own Guided Tours.
-(The video below is a little example of the roads on our Border Castles trip.)
+(The videos below show examples of the roads and scenery on our Algarve and Border Castles trips.)

 Pedal Portugal Bike Tours

 For 2019 we have places available on the following tours:

 - 29th Sept – 10th Oct – Border Castles – 10 days – €1,420 sorry – tour full

 - 20th – 31st Oct – Southern Explorer – 10 days, €1,420 five places left

 - 1st – 12th Dec – Algarve Coast & Country – 10 days, €1,420 ***NEW DATES***

 - 1st-12th March – Southern Explorer – 10 days / €1,420